fd-col/fd-col.github.io/_posts/2021-04-05-Weather-REST-API.md

     "giornoFinale": &lt;n4&gt;,
     "soglia_errore": &lt;n5&gt;
 }</code></pre>
-<p>Valgono gli stessi criteri di scelta per n1, n2, n3 e n4.<br>
+<p>The same selection criteria apply for n1, n2, n3 e n4.<br>
-<strong>n5</strong> deve essere un numero compreso tra 0 e 100, e sta ad indicare la percentuale di soglia di errore.</p>
+<strong>n5</strong> must be a number between 0 and 100, and it stands for the percentage of error threshold.</p>
 <h1 id="uml">UML</h1>

 ## Use Case Diagram